Get Tutored by one of our favorite tutoring companies near you:

 4. Search for “tutors” plus your city and state.

 In some cases you may want to do business with a more local site, depending on your particular needs.
 Especially if your student has special needs or learning challenges, you may be able to find local resources that can help you find a specialized tutor who understands and is equipped to deal with the unique difficulties of tutoring a child with learning or behavioral disorders.
 In this case, Googling for tutors is a good way to help you connect with the perfect tutor for your child.
+So you could start by searching tutors Las Vegas, or tutors Henderson, or tutors in North Las Vegas, or something of the like.

 5. Your local library